freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

-//scene frames with depth for focus by pov and depth map;
 //depth map in alpha - edit manually ? (geometrize along with color, gradient)

+//scene frames with depth for focus by pov and depth map (opencv):
+//divide image into 256 layers by depth color mask and blur each with its kernel size